 The Meston Building is one of the largest on campus and is located near to The Sir Duncan Rice Library.
+The building has two main entrances, one located on the plaza in front of the Library and one at the opposite side of the building on Meston Walk opposite Crombie Hall.
 With its large lecture theatres, it is frequently used by science students for their classes.

 The DisabledGo service provides a pan-disability access guide to this building.